rpetit/BeurlingLasso.jl/README.md

 ## Disclaimer

 This package is under active development.
-Tests and documentation yet have to be written.
+Tests and documentation still have to be written.
 <br/>